 - recorded music

-There are certain types of entertainment that you don't need a licence for and please do contact us if you would like further information about this.
+There are certain types of entertainment that you don't need a licence for under the Licensing Act 2003 and please do contact us if you would like further information about this.

 You’ll still need a licence even if the activities are for charity.